iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

         <img src="icon-7.svg" width="20" alt="Final step" /> <strong>Null safety</strong><br /></p>
 </microformat>

 In Kotlin, it's possible to have a `null` value.
+Kotlin uses `null` values when something is missing or not yet set.
+Although it's useful to use `null` values in this way, you might run into problems if your code is not prepared to handle them.

 To help prevent issues with `null` values in your programs, Kotlin has null safety in place.
 Null safety detects potential problems with `null` values at compile time, rather than at run time.

 Null safety is a combination of features that allow you to:
 * explicitly declare when `null` values are allowed in your program.